 Get carried away by the waves of the supernatural together with Hafsa Rmich.
 Together with her band, the talented Moroccan performer Hafsa will present a fusion of genres like trance or psychadelic in combination with the singer's poetic expression in the Arabic and English languages.

->

-> Saturday's closing party with two great Pilsen DJs!
-You can look forward to a proper dose of vinyl record music from Balkan to pure house music from DJ Dirty Bastard and DJ Americana.
+Saturday's closing party with two great Pilsen DJs!
+You can look forward to a proper dose of vinyl record music from Balkan to pure house music from DJ Dirty Bastard and DJ Connaire.
 A special present for the first 29 to arrive!

->

-> Graffiti.
+Graffiti.
 You've seen it on walls, train carriages, fences, and bins.
 Some is provocative, some is ornamental, yet all graffiti is born in the hands of a particular person who devotes his/her time and creativity to preparing and creating something unique.
 Whether it's a simple message, signature or an elaborate painting, all of us can enjoy, admire, criticise, touch, and change it.
 Graffiti is a living organism, changing along with us and our city.
 Graffiti is controversial.
 Come on Sunday to see Kuwaiti artist Mohammed J Abuhakmeh creating his graffiti.

 Secret place is the fence of DEPO2015 with poetic view to river and Papirna´s bridge.